Gharr’s Hiatus Statement; 31 August 2017: http://wp.me/p10Tww-4hY (◕ω◕)

 With twitters hash tag system, people in general don’t feel you are speaking directly to them, but rather to the general crowd, so they are less likely to take it personally, as might be the case if you commented directly on their stream.
 This makes it possible also for you to work on global projects for the world community with minimal friction, stress, and arguments.

 However people also like, and appreciate direct contact, especially if that contact is just a method to check you out, and then disappearing off the radar.
 Sometimes people that make contact in this way, remain in contact with you for a very long time, and that can be cool also if you get along with them.

 People that Gharr promotes often check out what Gharr is for a short time, to make sure they do feel relaxed about all the mentions and promotions they get, and possibly to get some idea of why Gharr does things.
 After they feel satisfied, they go off and do other projects and don’t contact Gharr again, and that is fine, and works out quite well for both Gharr, and the person involved.
 A sort of informal friendship, and trust is often formed in such cases, which makes any future required communications much easier.

 - Bands want specific links associated with their music is shared (something Gharr absolutely loves to do).

-- Some foreign language bands have help in translate their song names into English (Awesome, as the fans will love that)
+- Some foreign language bands have helped in translating their song names into English (Awesome, as the fans will love that)

 - Bands sometimes give background into the songs (fans also love to hear about little details like that, so it’s a great thing to share also).